-Figure 62b The tool should then be rotated to engage the hook until touching the stop on the posterior wall of the baseplate mating feature (Figure 63).
+The tool should then be rotated to engage the hook until touching the stop on the posterior wall of the baseplate mating feature (Figure 66).
 This should be done gently, and care should be exercised to ensure the tool does not lever the anterior of the baseplate proximally.
-Once engaged, an anterior downward force should be applied to the handle, and the trigger squeezed to engage the locking mechanism of the insert liner (Figure 64a and 64b).
-Proper insertion should be verified by ensuring a consistent gap of no more than 0.5 mm is present between the metal baseplate and insert implant along the entire periphery (Figure 65).
-Wound Closure Irrigate the knee for the final time and close.
-Follow your usual post-operative wound care protocol.
+Once engaged, an anterior downward force should be applied to the handle, and the trigger squeezed to engage the locking mechanism of the insert liner (Figure 67 and 68).
+Proper insertion should be verified by ensuring a consistent gap of no more than 0.5 mm is present between the metal baseplate and insert implant along the entire periphery (Figure 69).